 Students get excited about not going to school, and everyone on social media keeps talking about the severe weather and posting pictures of the storm.
 We can’t help ourselves; we love drama!

 #2 Flexible delivery services

-Our “ma ele jlede” attitude can be easily pleased with the delivery services that every shop and restaurant offer.
-You can ask from the delivery guy that will deliver your grocery to pass by the drug store and buy you medication.
+Our “ma ele jlede” procrastinating attitude can be easily pleased with the delivery services that every shop and restaurant offers.
+You can ask the delivery guy that will deliver your grocery to pass by the drug store and buy you medication.
 Anything is possible in Lebanon.
-And also…

 #3 Members of the parliament who do not show up at meetings